-Zoombombing City Hall: Online Harassment Surges As Public Meetings Go Virtual
+'Zoombombing' City Hall: Online Harassment Surges As Public Meetings Go Virtual

 "I looked up at my screen from the report I was reading and there was porn on the screen," she said.

-Camp Hill had just been Zoombombed.
+Camp Hill had just been "Zoombombed."
 These attacks, in which hackers scrawl offensive comments, or post pornographic or racist images, have become more frequent on video conference calls.

 When Twiford tried to kick the intruders out, they kept coming back.